5and5/BO1-FirstRooms/README.md

 * Fixed backward walking speed
 * Start with quick revive in solo

+## Grenades
+* Changed frag grenades to stielhandgranate (waw grenades)
+* Reduced throw time from 0.4s to 0.2s
+* Buffed damage from 600 to 650

 ### Kino Der Toten
 * Players start in the dressing room (mp5)
 * Added grenade wall buy

 ### Five
-* Players start on the second floor by the elevator (stake out)
+* Players start on the second floor by the elevator (stakeout)
 * Added grenade wall buy
 * Blocked stairs so you cant go to mulekick side